Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Cross-Modal Selective Self-Training

 where $\gamma$ is the weight of auxiliary cross-modal loss $\mathcal{L}_{cm_2}$.
 The $\mathcal{L}_{cm_2}$ encourages the common space learning by the expectation (mean) of all sample cross-modal differences weighted by respective $\rho$,

-The use of the $\mathcal{L}_{cm2}$ via another projection $\mathbf{Q}^{v}$ is essential to optimize selective network~\cite{geifman2019selectivenet}.
+The use of the $\mathcal{L}_{cm2}$ via another projection $\mathbf{Q}^{v}$ is essential to optimize the selective network~\cite{geifman2019selectivenet}.
 With $\mathcal{L}_{cm2}$, the selective network can additionally learn the alignment of cross-modal features.
-Therefore, $\mathcal{L}_{cm2}$ avoids overfitting the selective network to the wrong subset, before accurate low-level speech features are learned.
+Therefore, $\mathcal{L}_{cm2}$ avoids overfitting the selective network to the biased subset, before accurately learning low-level speech features.